annavanong2003/my-portfolio/src/content/projects/scrapforest.md

 ---
 title: Scrapforest
-description: "A whimsical tourism homepage for a world built from forgotten things"
+description: "A whimsical tourism website for a world built from forgotten things"
 ---

 ## Project Overview

 Scrapforest is a fictional travel destination where lost objects find a second life—and a community of their own.
-This project challenged me to design a homepage that blends playful storytelling, custom illustration work, and contemporary UI design into one coherent experience.
+This project challenged me to design a website that blends playful storytelling, custom illustration work, and contemporary UI design into one coherent experience.

 The result is a warm, character-driven website full of humor, texture, and handmade charm, aimed at curious travelers who enjoy unconventional destinations.

 ## Technologies & Tools

 - Figma – layout, structure, and high-fidelity UI
-- Photoshop + Illustrator – custom illustrations, textures, and visual elements
+- Procreate – custom illustrations, textures, and visual elements
 - Hand-drawn assets – no templates, no AI-generated graphics
 - User-friendly content hierarchy & clear CTAs